 The thought of investing–and doing it successfully–can be a daunting task.
 This is especially true if you’re a beginner investor.
 However, if you’re willing to take advantage of the information on the best investment sites, you’ll have a wealth of investment knowledge right at your fingertips.

-The top investment sites for stock news, research, and analysis can be great tools for keeping you abreast of the latest financial and economic news.
+The top investment sites for stock news, research, and analysis can be great tools for keeping you up to date on the latest financial and economic news.
 As you learn more from each site, you’ll have more knowledge with which to plan your own personal investment strategy.

 Of course, they’re just opinions, but they are educated opinions.
-Whether you’re a beginner investor or a seasoned investor, these sites have information you’ll want to know about.
+Whether you’re a beginner investor or a seasoned investor, these sites have information you should check out.